 The hash value in case (a) or the intermediate hash-value in case (b) is calculated by the SCA.
-The final hash-value in case (b) or the hash-value in case (c) is calculated by the TOE SF6 according to SHA-1, SHA-224, or SHA-256 [20] and is used as part of the digital signature input (DSI).
+The final hash-value in case (b) or the hash-value in case (c) is calculated by the TOE SF6 according to SHA-113, SHA-224, or SHA-256 [20] and is used as part of the digital signature input (DSI).
 The SF6 implements countermeasures against attacks based on TOE emanation (FPT_EMSEC.1), SPA, DPA, DFA and timing attacks.
 SF6 returns the computed digital signature to the SCA that sent the DTBS-representation.
-For the TOE, this is enforced by the trusted environment (and optionally through secure messaging).
+This is ensured through secure messaging.